MoustaphaElPsyCongroo/Caves_of_Qud_Custom_Soundtrack/AddYourOwn.md

 #### No sound
 If the zone you edited becomes silent ingame, it will be because you made a typo in the filename or the file doesn't exist.
 If it's replaced by another, you made a typo copy pasting or forgot to uncomment the else.

+### No change even after checking for typos
+Some locations, like the Stiltgrounds, only play the default music of their region.
+If the music doesn't change after you added your condition, add toPatch = "yes" right after the if braces.
+It will apply my custom patch for these cases.

 #### Vanilla track
 If you want the vanilla track that would play at this location to be part of the mix, just add "default" in the Tracks list.